-In fact, if you've already turned 50 but don't have a policy, there are a number of benefits that life insurance has to offer.
+In fact, if you've already turned 50 but don't have cover, there are a number of reasons for considering taking out life insurance, and a range of potential benefits that an over 50s policy has to offer.

 Why take out life cover?

 Younger people are often encouraged to sign up for life insurance to ensure that their families — and anyone who relies on their income — do not suffer financially in the event of their death.

 Life events such as getting a mortgage or having children are among the most commonly mentioned grounds for taking out a life policy.

 But even if you've turned 50, it doesn't necessarily follow that your family no longer relies on your income in some way.
 It may be a while since you took out your mortgage, but if your husband or wife was forced to keep paying it off on their own, it could be a struggle.

 Equally, your children may be in their teens or even young adults, but that does not mean you no longer feel responsible for them financially to some extent.
 If you’re the main breadwinner, there’s also the possibility that your other half is relying on the ongoing pension contributions from your income to help pay for their retirement.

 Or you could simply want to make sure that, when you pass, your family are left with a guaranteed lump sum to assist with funeral costs, or just to help out when you are gone.
 Whatever your reasons, the right type of life insurance could provide the peace of mind you’re looking for.

 A further reason why pensioners and the over 50s may be considering life insurance is to guarantee an inheritance for their family.
 This is becoming increasingly important as more and more older people are compelled to use the equity in their homes — one of the assets most commonly passed on to surviving relatives — to help boost their retirement incomes or to cover care-home costs later in life.